-- If you think you will get released quickly, you might get to wear your street clothes, if not you you will be given a jail uniform.
+- If you think you will get released quickly, you might get to wear your street clothes, if not you will be given a jail uniform.

 Have you ever been booked into jail?
 If you have, you should tell your story so other people can learn from your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that could help others make it through the process?

 Click here to share your story

 When you pay your bail, you will get released from jail.
 Getting discharged will take anywhere between 30 minutes to quite a few hours.
 In simple terms, the quicker bail is posted, the quicker you will be freed.
 Also, it will depend on if you’ve been given a cash bond or if the magistrate must figure out the amount of bail to be set.
 For a minor charge, you will be booked and get released without having to post bail.
 When you get to the end of your sentence and have a release date, you should plan to get released anywhere between the hours of 9am and 12pm.

 warrant out for your arrest, or if you have to start a jail sentence, you should follow the law and turn yourself in.
 In the case of an outstanding warrant, report to the jail reception area, and let them know that you think there is an outstanding warrant for your arrest.
 They will do a record check, and if they find one, you will be taken into custody.
 When reporting to serve a sentence, go to the jail on the date and time that the sentence order states.
 Ensure that you don’t show up late.
 Just bring necessary items when you go, such as your driver’s license or even photo ID, any prescription medication you might take, along with your doctor’s prescription, and the sentencing order from court.